KiltedCode/khandaria-campaign/sessions/2021/2021-12-16-summonbot-arena.md

 recommends Edwin's BBQ

 guards came with `Lucy` to see fight
-then take her to see `Guros` when she talks about what she has fought
+then take her to see `Gurrus` when she talks about what she has fought
-`Guros` questions her about things that have gone on
+`Gurrus` questions her about things that have gone on
 she immediately asks about slavery
 finds out she was the tree
 and wanted to go into palace to see what kind of person the khan is
-`Guros` explains laws and punishment
+`Gurrus` explains laws and punishment
 asks why she is here
 heard about the Watcher from guards down south
 coincided with "the balance" being off